Nikolaj Velimirović: Bishop

-The 1930s
+He wrote an article for The Times, presenting the martyrdom of the Serbian clergy in the First World War.
+He states that according to official data "the Bulgarian authorities have massacred no fewer than 148 priests in Eastern Serbia during the period of their occupation in winter 1914".
+Among the victims of "Bulgarian savagery" was the Archbishop of Skopje Vićentije Krdžić.
+Many younger clerics were deported to Bulgaria "to work on the road as manual labourers", and only a few of them survived "the terrible ordeal".
+The Austrian authorities deported "no fewer than 400 priests to their internment camps in Austria".
+Many of them "succumbed to cold and hunger", and those who survived and returned home "have fallen victims to tuberculosis and rheumatism".
+Velimović concludes that "probably no part of the Christian Universal Church has lost so much in lives and goods as the Church of Serbia", because the Serbian clergy was "considered as the incarnation of Yugo-Slav ideal of national liberation" and was "the most vital opposition in the policy of denationalization of Serbs".

+In 1920, he journeyed again to the United States for the third time, on a mission to organise the Serbian Orthodox Diocese of North America.
+He made another trip to the United States in 1927.

-German Chancellor Adolf Hitler awarded him with a civil medal in 1935 for his contribution in 1926 in renovation of the WWI German military cemetery in Bitola.
-In 1936, he finally resumed his original office of Bishop in the Eparchy of Žiča, returning to the Monastery of Žiča not far distant from Valjevo and Lelić, where he was born.
-According to Jovan Byford, Velimirović's philosophy in 1939 got racist overtone typical of the time, as he considered the Serbs to be of "Aryan race".
+German Chancellor Adolf Hitler awarded him with a civil medal in 1935 for his contribution in 1926 to the renovation of the German military cemetery in Bitola.
+In 1936, he finally resumed his original office of Bishop in the Eparchy of Žiča, returning to the Monastery of Žiča not far from Valjevo and Lelić, where he was born.

+During the Concordate Crisis, Velimirović was a leading figure against the adoption of the Concordate by the Yugoslav assembly and one of the organisers of the protest liturgy in 1937.
+He wrote to the Serb parliamentarians that the Concordate "gives enormous rights and privileges to an international organisation at the expense of our national Saint Sava's Church".
+In a sermon held on 26 September 1937, he stated:

 Detention and imprisonment in World War II

-During World War II, in 1941, as soon as the German forces occupied Yugoslavia, Bishop Nikolaj was arrested by the Nazis in the Monastery of Žiča, after which he was confined in the Monastery of Ljubostinja.
-Later he was transferred to the Monastery of Vojlovica (near Pančevo) in which he was confined together with the Serbian Patriarch Gavrilo V until the end of 1944.
-On 15 September 1944, both Patriarch Gavrilo V (Dožić) and Bishop Nikolaj were sent to Dachau concentration camp, which was at that time the main concentration camp for clerics arrested by the Nazis.
+During World War II, in 1941, as soon as the German forces occupied Yugoslavia, Bishop Nikolaj was arrested by the Nazis in the Monastery of Žiča after the suspicion of contributing to the resistance.
+After which he was confined in the Monastery of Ljubostinja.
+Later he was transferred to the Monastery of Vojlovica (near Pančevo) in which he was confined together with the Serbian Patriarch Gavrilo V. On 15 September 1944, both Patriarch Gavrilo V (Dožić) and Bishop Nikolaj were sent to Dachau concentration camp, which was at that time the main concentration camp for clerics arrested by the Nazis.
 Both Velimirović and Dožić were held as special prisoners (Ehrenhäftlinge) imprisoned in the so-called Ehrenbunker (or Prominentenbunker) separated from the work camp area, together with high-ranking Nazi enemy officers and other prominent prisoners whose arrests had been dictated by Hitler directly.